zi-hui/tp/docs/DeveloperGuide.md

 #### F.8.
 Cook a recipe
 1. Cooks the specified recipe and ingredients in the recipe will be automatically deducted.
-    1. Prerequisites: List all the ingredient using the `listingredient all` command.
+    1. Prerequisites: List all the recipes using the `listrecipe all` command.
     1. Test case (sufficient ingredient): `cookrecipe /n warm milk /p 2`
     Expected: A reduction of the ingredients' quantity multiplied by `2` can be noticed when listing the ingredients with `listingredient all`
     1. Test case (Sufficient even with expired ingredients):  `cookrecipe /n warm milk /p 2`